fbpx

 • A 2 year sentence in a federal prison.

-If a person is charged with embezzlement under the PPP loan fraud they may face:
+If a person faces embezzlement charges under PPP loan fraud, they may face:

 • A fine up to $10,000 and/or